-Based out of Galveston, Texas, the Kane Shipbuilding Company, commonly referred to as Kane Shipbuilding, played an important role in developing and repairing ships during World War II.
-As with most shipyards in the past, however, Kane Shipbuilding’s high association with asbestos use left a multitude of workers with life-threatening illnesses.
-Kane Shipbuilding was comparatively smaller than many other shipyards during the 1940s, but asbestos exposure still hurt hundreds of workers.
+As with most shipyards in the past, the Kane Shipbuilding Company, commonly referred to as Kane Shipbuilding, had a high association with asbestos use, which left workers with life-threatening illnesses.
+Kane Shipbuilding was comparatively smaller than many other shipyards during the 1940s, but asbestos exposure still existed and still posed the same threats.

 Kane Shipbuilding History and Asbestos

 Kane Shipbuilding started out as Kane Boiler Works.
 It was created in 1892 as a vessel repair yard in Galveston, Texas.
-By World War II, however its name changed to reflects the shipyard’s duties of building ships for the U.S. Navy and U.S. Coast Guard.
+By World War II, its name changed to reflect the shipyard’s duties of building ships for the U.S. Navy and U.S. Coast Guard.

 Ship repair workers were also a heightened risk of developing an asbestos-related disease.
 Almost every part and tool used to repair vessels contained asbestos.